Recovery for Pennsylvanians

 Climate Change and Infrastructure

 Jessica has acted locally to combat climate change, flooding, and landslides, leading water management projects in Cobden Street Park and Arlington Park.
 In Harrisburg, Jessica has ensured the state invests in stormwater management and the reduction of fossil fuel pollution.
-That's why she's endorsed by every major environmental organization in the state, including Conservation Voters of PA, Sierra Club, Clean Water Action PA, and Penn Environment.

 Jessica is working together with Organized Labor to hold oil and gas companies accountable for the ways they treat workers and their disregard for environmental regulations.
 Fines shouldn’t just be the cost of doing business.